existentialmutt/lt-ruby/README.md

 3. Open the Command Bar and choose `App: Reload Behaviors` or restart LightTable
 4. Open up a ruby file, select some code and use `ctrl/cmd-enter` to eval it.
 Use `ctrl/cmd-shift-enter` to eval the whole file (the result will be added off the first line).

+### RVM support

+Basic RVM support is in place.
+To enable it add `(:lt.objs.langs.ruby/use-rvm? true)` to your User Behaviors.
+Once that's in place the ruby repl will be run out of whatever RVM environment you've defined for that directory via rvmrc, etc.

 ## Requirements

 You'll need the `eventmachine` and `json` gems installed.
 RVM users should set the path to their preferred ruby executable in `:lt.objs.langs.ruby/ruby-exe`